superfeedr/blog.superfeedr.com/_posts/2015-10-07-rss-bot-telegram-lambda.markdown

 }

 /*
-  Handles chat messages from Telegraph.
+  Handles chat messages from Telegram.
   We should identify commands and handle them
   We should respond for the commands we dd not process or do not understand */